Selbi182/ColorFetch/README.md

 ```

 Currently, two strategies are supported:

 ![Comparison of Strategies](https://i.imgur.com/wuXAbnH.png)
+*Picture: AURORA – Infections Of A Different Kind – Step 1 (© 2018 Universal Music)*

 ### `color_thief` (Default)
 [Color Thief](https://lokeshdhakar.com/projects/color-thief) is a simple library that determines the most dominant colors using pixel buckets.
 A lot of fine-tuning was done for ColorFetch, so it's the default strategy.